Parking Rights Decoded: Stilt, Basement & MLCP What’s Legally Yours

 “Open parking is chargeable.”

-Insist that allotment be included in sale agreement.
+Insist that allotment be included in the sale agreement.

 “You can choose your slot.”

-Builder may allot temporarily.
-But association can reallocate.
+The builder may allot temporarily.
+But the association can reallocate.

 Get allotment terms in writing.